 The hospital will give you most of the disposable items listed below so you usually won’t need to buy those ahead of time however you will want to call the Labor & Delivery unit at your hospital to verify what they offer.

 Big Sanitary Pads (disposable or reusable) and/or Mesh Underwear – depending on preference will determine which option you decide to go with.
 I like both!
 I’ve not tried the reusable cloth pads yet but these are popular with a lot of moms!
 If you go with the disposable ones, no need to spend a lot – just get the big cheap ones, ha!
-The mesh underwear are really a big hit, they are even available for plus size moms!
+The mesh underwear is really a big hit, they are even available for plus size moms!

 If you have a larger size belly and the one the hospital provides you with doesn’t work well this one will work better (since it has a long nozzle).
 It’s highly recommended by many other plus-size moms!
 I also invested in this years ago and it has been a game-changer for me (for cleaning myself and my little one’s cloth diapers)!
 Watch the review here.